drseg/swift-fsm/README.md

 matching(Enforcement.strong) | when(.coin) | then(.unlocked)
 ```

-Transitions in Swift FSM are are therefore `Predicate` agnostic by default, matching any given `Predicate` unless otherwise specified.
-In this way, `matching` is an optional modifier that *constrains* the transition to one or more specific `Predicate` cases.
+Transitions are are therefore `Predicate` agnostic by default, matching any `Predicate` unless otherwise specified. `matching` is an optional modifier that *constrains* the transition to one or more specific `Predicate` cases.

 ### Multiple Predicates

-There is no limit to the number of `Predicate` types that can be used in one table (see [Predicate Performance][14] for practical limitations).
-The following (contrived and rather silly) expansion of the original `Predicate` example remains valid:
+There is no limit to the number of `Predicate` types that can be used (see [Predicate Performance][14] for practical limitations).

 ```swift
 enum Enforcement: Predicate { case weak, strong }